aytenakl/HandDrive/README.md

 python car.py
 ```

-The webcam will open and begin detecting your hands.
+The webcam will open and begin detecting hand movements.

 ### Step 5 — Control the Car

-Move both hands in front of the camera to control the direction.
+Move both hands in front of the webcam to control the robotic car.

 Press: